rvelseg/FiVoNAGI/README.md

 > For comparison with CLAWPACK see: path/to/some/clawpack/file.f

 have been placed as comments in the corresponding files.
-Integration would be highly desirable for us.
+Integration with this or other FOSS project would be highly desirable for us.